-The 2023 year-to-date LTD rate is the lowest it has been since 2015, currently tracking at 1.64.
+The 2023 LTD rate continues to trend at it's lowest rate since 2015, currently tracking at 1.86.
 This is in part due to the growth of the organization over this timeframe, but is also largely due to the continuing success that the Absence and Disability Management (ADM) team is having with returning employees to productive work prior to an LTD claim becoming necessary.

-The changes implemented in ADM in early 2019 continue to demonstrate a 15-20% improvement in the percentage of cases that return to work prior to LTD (2019 baseline = 54%; 2023 = 68.5%), positively impacting the new LTD claims rate.
-The top four causes of new LTD claims remain consistent: 1) Mental Health; 2) Chronic MSI/Connective Tissue-i.e. Rheumatoid arthritis, etc. 3) Accident/Injury-i.e. MVA; 4) Cancer.
+The changes implemented in ADM in early 2019 continue to realize an improvement of close to 20% in cases that return to work prior to LTD (2019 baseline = 54%; 2023 = 72.5%), positively impacting the new LTD claims rate.
+The top four causes of new LTD claims remain consistent: 1) Mental Health; 2) Chronic MSI/Connective Tissue - i.e. Rheumatoid arthritis, etc. 3) Accident/Injury -i.e. MVA; 4) Cancer.

 Fraser Health started 2023 with 1513 open LTD claims.
 As of December 2023, Fraser Health had 1538 open claims, a change of only 25 claims.
-The ADM team is successfully closing LTD claims at a slightly higher rate than new claims being accepted overall.
+The ADM team is successfully closing LTD claims at a slightly higher rate than new claims being accepted overall as evidenced by the New/Closed LTD Claim ratio of 0.86.